jinmeiz/air_quality_monitor/README.md

 ## Design

 Sensor data are simulated and exposed to the Prometheus server via http endpoints using prometheus-cpp client library.
 The Prometheus server pulls all the metric data for every sensor periodically.
-As the number of sensors increase, more Prometheus servers with recording rules can be set up to scrape different targets.
+As the number of sensors increases, more Prometheus servers with recording rules can be set up to scrape different targets.
 A global Prometheus server then can collect the aggregated data from sub-level servers.
 The data visualization is done through Grafana.

 <p align="center">
 <img src="./images/system.png" width="800">
 </p>

+### Data flow for one producer and one Prometheus server
+* A producer is set up to generate multiple http servers which simulate the endpoits of sensor devices, and send target (sensor) information to an intermediate server between producer and Prometheus server.
+* An intermediate server (now on the same node as the Prometheus server) is set up to receive target information, and generate a JSON file that contains the information of sensors.
+* Prometheus server takes JSON files, and scrape targets with a specified interval (e.g. 10s)
+* A Grafana server is set up to display data from Prometheus.

+### Data format
+1. Metric data exposed to Prometheus

+`metric_name{key_1=value_1,key_2=value_2, ...} number`
+2. Scraping targets in JSON file of Prometheus

+For example, `{"labels": {"job": "job_name"}, "targets": ["URL:port_number"]}`

+3. Recording rules in PromQL

+For example, `avg(metric_name) by (key_1)`

 ## Dependence
 This program requires: